The Simple Solution to Voter Registration that Could Add Up to 8 Million UK Voters to the Electoral Register

 The good news is that there is a simple solution.
 But before addressing this, it’s worth examining the current impact of voter ID laws.

-In 2022, the Conservative Government passed the Elections Act which introduced photo identification requirements for voters for the first time in England, Wales and Scotland.
+In 2022, the Elections Act came into force, which introduced photo identification requirements for voters for the first time in England, Wales and Scotland.
 In the first hard test of the impact of photo voter ID, in May 2023, at least 14,000 people were blocked from voting in local elections in England.
 It comes as no surprise therefore that the act has been widely criticised for disenfranchising certain groups.
 As noted in the Electoral Commission’s analysis of voter ID in the May 2023 elections, students and minorities were the least likely groups to be aware of voter ID requirements.

 Unlock Democracy believes that voter ID should be scrapped.
 The Electoral Commission reports that there were fifty six allegations of voter impersonation in 2019 and only one person convicted.
 For comparison, government figures show that 1 in 25 voters do not have an eligible photo ID to vote in elections in England, Wales, and Scotland.
 This equates to over two million people being barred from polling stations.